jcpribeiro/TransactionApp/README.md

 There are two basic commands for running the project:

-- `make run-services`: starts the containers for the resources used by the service.
+- `make build-run`: build the application and starts the containers for the resources used by the service.
 - `make run`: wrapper to command `go run main.go`.

 ## 📋 Documentation